-Controlling for time-by-region fixed effects wipes out the effect of BTB on white men, reducing that coefficient to a small and statistically-insignificant negative 1 percentage point.
+Controlling for time-by-region fixed effects wipes out the correlation between BTB and employment for white men, reducing that coefficient to a small and statistically-insignificant negative 1 percentage point.
 The effect on black male employment is a statistically significant 3.2 percentage points (p < 0.01).
 The effect on Hispanic men is also negative 1 percentage point and statistically insignificant.